kubernetes/enhancements/keps/sig-instrumentation/383-new-event-api-ga-graduation/README.md

     - Will enabling / disabling the feature require downtime of the control plane?

-      (1) Yes, enabling API requires to restart apiserver.
+      Yes, enabling / disabling API requires to restart apiserver as well as the components using that.

-      (2) No, enabling the use of the API doesn't require that.

     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).